About UTRA

 (f) Action Without a Meeting.
 Any action required or permitted to be taken by the Executive Committee or any committee thereof may be taken without a meeting if all members of the Executive Committee or the committee consent in writing to the adoption of a resolution authorizing the action.
 The resolution and the written consents thereto by the members of the Executive Committee or committee shall be filed with the minutes of the proceedings of the Executive Committee or committee.

-(g) Presence at the Meeting by Telephone.
-One or more members of the Executive Committee or any committee thereof may participate in a meeting of such Executive Committee or committee by means of a conference telephone or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
+(g) Presence at the Meeting by Telephone or Other Electronic Means.
+One or more members of the Executive Committee or any committee thereof may participate in a meeting of such Executive Committee or committee by means of a conference telephone, webex, or similar communications equipment allowing all persons participating in the meeting to hear each other at the same time.
 Participation in a meeting by such means shall constitute presence in person at the meeting.

 VIII.
 BY LAW CHANGES